Netflix/metaflow-docs/metaflow/data.md

 #### **Querying objects without downloading them**

-The above information about an object, like `size` and `metadata` ,can be useful even without downloading the file itself.
+The above information about an object, like `size` and `metadata`, can be useful even without downloading the file itself.
 To just get the metadata, you can use `info` and `info_many` calls that work like `get` and `get_many` but avoid the potentially expensive downloading part.
 The info calls set `downloaded=False` in the result object.

 ### Operations on multiple objects